sqlpad/sqlpad/docs/authentication.md

 ?> Available as of `4.2.0`

-!> When using this feature be sure to restrict access to SQLPad by listening to a restricted IP using `ip`/`SQLPAD_IP` configuration or other method
+!> When using this feature be sure to restrict access to SQLPad by listening to a restricted IP using `SQLPAD_IP` configuration or other method

 An HTTP reverse proxy may be used to handle authentication as of SQLPad `4.2.0` or later.